dai10512/dai10512/README.md

 ## Hi there 👋

 I am Daisuke, Flutter Engineer.
-My carear has started since 2021/12.
+My carear has been started since 2021/12.
 Currently I try to expand my field, like Web front-end and back-end.

 Now I join in these course.